Skip to code content (skip section selection)

 1. Parking areas or structures.

-4. The sale of malt beverages, wine or alcoholic beverages, when accessory to a restaurant permitted under Subsection (b)3.
+3. The sale of malt beverages, wine, or alcoholic beverages, when accessory to a restaurant permitted under Subsection (b)3.
 Such accessory use shall not devote more than twenty-five percent (25%) of its public floor area primarily to the preparation and service of such beverages, nor provide any separate outside entrances or separate identification signs for those areas.

-8. Retail sale of liquid propane (limited to twenty pound (20 lb.) containers), when accessory to the retail sale of merchandise or an automobile service station permitted under Subsection (b) of this section.
+6. Retail sale of liquid propane (limited to twenty-pound (20 lb.) containers), when accessory to the retail sale of merchandise or an automobile service station permitted under Subsection (b) of this section.

-10. Drive-through facilities for the sale of goods or products, or the provision of services otherwise permitted herein, when approved by the Planning Commission on a development plan.
+9. Drive-through facilities for the sale of goods or products, or provision of services otherwise permitted herein, which:

-11. Hosted Short Term Rentals, as regulated in Section 3-13 of the Zoning Ordinance.
+10. Hosted short-term rentals, as regulated in Section 3-13 of the Zoning Ordinance.

 (d) Conditional Uses.
 (Permitted only with Board of Adjustment approval.)

-4. Outdoor live entertainment and/or dancing, cocktail lounges or nightclubs, unless prohibited under Subsections (e)(14) and (15) of this section.
+1. Outdoor live entertainment or nightclubs, unless prohibited under Subsections (e)(14) and (15) of this section.
 Such uses shall be located at least one hundred (100) feet from any residential zone; and indoor uses shall be sound-proofed to the maximum extent feasible by using existing technology, with noise or other emissions not creating a nuisance to the surrounding neighborhood.
 The Board may also impose time restrictions to minimize nuisance to the surrounding neighborhood.

-5. Indoor live entertainment and/or dancing, when accessory to a restaurant, brew-pub or banquet facility; but only when located closer than one hundred (100) feet from a residential zone.
+2. Indoor live entertainment, when accessory to an eating and drinking establishment, brew-pub, neighborhood brewery or banquet facility; but only when located closer than one hundred (100) feet from a residential zone.

 a.
 That the proposed use will not constitute a public nuisance by creating excessive noise, odor, traffic, dust, or damage to the environment or surrounding properties;